Best Litter Box Accessories That Actually Make Cleaning Easier

 If you want to compare different styles, sizes, and designs, this covered litter box guide breaks it down in more detail.

-The trade-off is airflow.
-Some cats don’t like enclosed spaces, and odor can build up faster if ventilation is limited.
+The tradeoff is airflow.
+Some cats do not like enclosed spaces, and odor can build up faster if ventilation is limited.

 If your cat starts avoiding the box, removing the hood is often the first thing to try.